ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/tracking-engagement.md

 [/tip]

 ## Google Analytics 4 and AMP
-The documentation on this page mostly applies for Universal Analytics.
-For information on how to set up Google Analytics 4 with amp-analytics see https://developers.google.com/analytics/devguides/collection/amp-analytics  and https://developers.devsite.corp.google.com/tag-platform/gtagjs/amp?technology=gtagjs.
+For information on how to set up Google Analytics 4 with amp-analytics see [amp-analytics dev guide](https://developers.google.com/analytics/devguides/collection/amp-analytics) and [gtagjs tag platform](https://developers.google.com/tag-platform/gtagjs/amp?technology=gtagjs) documentation.

+The rest of this document mostly talks about Universal Analytics which is superseded by Google Analytics 4.

 ## For context: Analytics on non-AMP pages